samuelim01/tp/docs/UserGuide.md

    ><br>
 >- Specifying an empty parameter will filter out guests with unfilled specified parameter.
    ><br>
->- Mandatory parameters (e.g. NAME, RSVP_STATUS, etc.) cannot be filtered with empty inputs.
+>- Mandatory parameters (e.g. NAME, RSVP_STATUS) cannot be filtered with empty inputs.
    ><br>
->- Guest filter command requires at least 1 parameter
+>- A filter command requires at least 1 parameter.
    ><br>
 >- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.

 Examples:
-- `guest filter n/Bob p/91234567 a/Blk 123 r/no`: guests that are filtered need to have Name, Phone number, Address & Rsvp status that matches any of the stated keywords
+- `guest filter n/Bob p/91234567 a/Blk 123 r/no`: guests that are filtered need to have Name, Phone number, Address & Rsvp status that matches any of the stated keywords.
 - `guest filter n/Keith p/92354567 r/yes`
-- `guest filter n/Jane Tan tn/9`:
+- `guest filter n/Jane Tan tn/9`
 - `guest filter n/John Doe p/98765432 e/john@doe.com a/Street 456 r/unknown d/vegetarian tn/13`

 Expected behaviour upon success:
 - Displays a list of guests that has parameters that match any of the keywords specified for that parameter.

 Expected behaviour upon failure:
-- Empty name: `guest filter n/ ` Displays error message "Cannot filter for empty compulsory field"
+- Empty name: `guest filter n/ ` Displays error message "Cannot filter for empty compulsory field".
-- Empty rsvp status: `guest filter r/ ` Displays error message "Cannot filter for empty compulsory field"
+- Empty rsvp status: `guest filter r/ ` Displays error message "Cannot filter for empty compulsory field".
-- No parameter: `guest filter` Displays error message "No prefix was found in the command!" followed by instruction on guest filter usage
+- No parameter: `guest filter` Displays error message "No prefix was found in the command!" followed by instruction on guest filter usage.

 <span style="font-size: 0.4em;">[Back to Top](#wedlog-user-guide)</span>
 --------------------------------------------------------------------------------------------------------------------